Board of Directors

 Pam Reaves, San Rafael

-Pam was a member of the San Rafael 2040 General Plan Steering Committee and the San Rafael Climate Change Action Plan Update Working Group.
-She graduated form the Environmental Forum of Marin, and co-coordinated Toxins Day and Advocacy Day.
-She was a Marin County Integrated Pest Management Commissioner and helped revamp the County IPM Ordinance to improve oversight, transparency, and collaboration.
-She and her wife have lived in San Rafael for 22 years and have created a waterwise luscious edible garden as well as bird, bee, and butterfly habitat.
+Pam has served on the MCL board since 2012 and was co-founder of the Climate Action Working Group with Doug Wilson.
+She has a passion for helping others decrease their carbon footprint especially by finding the joy and economic benefits of driving electric.
+In 2022, Pam co-ordinated the first Marin Green Home Tour (virtual) and is planning the 2023 tour.
+Pam served on the San Rafael 2040 General Plan Steering Committee as well as the San Rafael Climate Action Plan Update Working Group.
+She was a County of Marin Integrated Pest Management Commissioner and successfully helped create a new ordinance which improved oversight, transparency, and collaboration.
+She and her wife have lived in San Rafael for 25 years and together, have created a water wise, luscious edible garden as a bird, bee, and butterfly habitat.
 Pam loves to hike for rejuvenation and exercise.
 She is newly retired from her clinical psychology practice.

 1st Vice President